Iranian Kurdistan: Seljukid and Khwarazmid eras

-Safavid period
+Safavid era

-According to the Encyclopaedia of Islam, the Safavid family came from Iranian Kurdistan, and later moved to Azarbaijan.
-They finally settled in the 11th century C.E. at Ardabil.
-During Safavid rule, the government tried to extend its control over Kurdish-inhabited areas in western Iran.
-At that time, there were a number of semi-independent Kurdish emirates such as the Mukriyan (Mahabad), Ardalan (Sinne), and Shikak tribes around Lake Urmiye and northwest Iran.
+According to the Encyclopaedia of Islam, the Safavid dynasty came from Iranian Kurdistan, and later moved to Azerbaijan.
+They finally settled at Ardabil in the 11th century C.E.
+During the Safavid era, the government tried to extend its control over Kurdish-inhabited areas in western Iran.
+At that time, there were a number of semi-independent Kurdish emirates such as the Mukriyan (Mahabad), Ardalan (Sinne), and Shikak tribes around Lake Urmia and northwest Iran.
 Kurds resisted this policy and tried to keep some form of self-rule.
 This led to a series of bloody confrontations between the Safavids and the Kurds.
 The Kurds were finally defeated, and as a result the Safavids decided to punish rebellious Kurds by forced relocation and deportation in the 15-16th century.
-This policy began under the reign of the Safavid King Tahmasp I (r.
+This policy began under the reign of the Safavid shah Tahmasp I (r.
 1514–1576).

 Between 1534 and 1535, Tahmasp I began the systematic destruction of the old Kurdish cities and the countryside.
-Large numbers of Kurds from these areas found themselves deported to the Alborz mountains and Khorasan (Khurasan), as well as the heights in the central Iranian Plateau.
+Large numbers of Kurds from these areas found themselves deported to the Alborz mountains and Khorasan, as well as the heights in the central Iranian Plateau.
 At this time the last remnant of the ancient royal Hadhabâni (Adiabene) tribe of central Kurdistan was removed from the heartland of Kurdistan and deported to Khorasan, where they are still found today.

 The Safavid era played a substantial role in the integration of Iranian Kurdistan into the political structure of Iran.
 The Kurdish local elites were strongly aware of their affiliation with Iran, which helped shape Iran's western border.